shrish-nitb/Alexa-Weather-Skill/README.md

    - Once logged in, you can inquire about weather conditions without re-authentication.

 4. **Switch Account:**
-   - To switch accounts, say "goodbye" or "tata."
+   - To switch accounts, say "goodbye" or "tata" then invoke the skill again.

 5. **Exit Skill:**
    - Say "goodbye" to end the session and close the skill.